A Study on the Origin of Christianity

 1 Cor.
 2:2

-So, the best explanation for this total silence is that he didn't know his heavenly Christ was recently crucified in Jerusalem, and he didn't learn anything about Jesus when he went to Jerusalem while he was meeting the supposedly eyewitnesses.
-It is confirming what he says himself "I did not receive it from any man, nor was I taught it;"
+So, the best explanation for this total silence is that he didn't know his heavenly Christ was recently crucified in Jerusalem, and he didn't learn anything about the HJ when he went to Jerusalem while he was meeting the supposedly eyewitnesses.
+It is only confirming what he says himself "the gospel I preached is not of human origin.
+I did not receive it from any man, nor was I taught it;" Gal.
+1.11-12

 "It is not clear how important the details of Jesus's life were to Paul"